kumatheworld/tracking-sanity/README.md

     * However, the `Size(GB)` column does not double-count images.
 It means the total size of the dataset you actually get.
 * `UAV20L` and `UAV123_10fps` are considered part of `UAV123` and not counted here.
 * The 30 FPS version of `Need for Speed` is not counted here.

-## Trackers
-Trackers out there are often trained, tested or evaluated in different ways, which makes a fair comparison hard.
-Here, we not only keep track of the state-of-the-art but also try to clarify the way the results are produced, based on public papers, code and discussion.
-More details will be provided in [Trackers.md](Trackers.md).